ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 CHANGES
 -------
+Since 2.0.1
+Added option to compute number of sections based on course duration.
+Removed make enrollable option - not supported in Moodle 2.
+Use Moodle's internal course creation tool, enrollment methods added based on default settings.
+Now uses new Moodle 2 meta course system and should work properly.
+Fixed problem with auth names throwing errors and not loading and setting pages.

 Since 2.0.0
 Changes of sourcedidsource and dept columns in lmb_categories to char(128) and char(255) respectively.
 Fixes problem could cause failure when included in a new Moodle install.